42mate/PHRequests/README.md

-Requests
+PHRequests
 ========

- Requests is an API to make HTTP requests using Curl.
+ PHRequests is an API to make HTTP requests using Curl.

+ Is pronunced Free-Quests (original Idea by @mgi1982)

-## Why use Requests ?
+## Why use PHRequests ?

 - Its built on Curl.
 - Simplifies your live by making CURL actually usable.